HackYourFuture-CPH/dotnet-masterclass/week4/preparation.md

     >> - use a mix of `ReadFromJsonAsync` and define 2 new classes
     >> - One would be the main `Response` (the response with a List of Users inside)
     >> - and the second would be the actual `User` class in which you can define the required properties.

+---

+## Extra:
+3. __Get products with ids__: Create a new `GET` endpoint that does the following:
+    - takes `names` as a comma separated string as a query parameter (e.g. `john,ann,alex`)
+    - splits the string by comma and and removes any white spaces
+    - for each name calls an async `GetUserByName` method which contains an http call to the dummy url.
+(The method should return the `Task<User>`)
+    - when all the `Task`s are completed, the list of users is returned.